shafayetrahat/shafayetrahat/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Computational Biology and Data science
+- 🔭 I’m currently working on Biophysics and Data Science
 - 🌱 I'm currently working on a Microbiome study
 - 👯 I’m looking to collaborate on Biophysics and Machine learning
 - 🤔 I’m looking for help with Spectroscopy and Structural Biology